Establishing a Private Limited company in Sweden

 Capital

-Stockholm is the capital and largest city of Sweden as well as the largest urban area in Scandinavia.
-Approximately 980,000 people live in the municipality, with 1.6 million in the urban area, and 2.4 million in the metropolitan area.
+Stockholm, Sweden’s capital, and the largest city hold the distinction of being the most extensive urban area in Scandinavia.
+The municipality is home to approximately 980,000 residents, with 1.6 million in the urban area and 2.4 million in the metropolitan area.

-There are four main sources of law in Sweden: legislation, preparatory legislative material, case law and academic literature.
-Legislation is the primary source.
-It is printed and promulgated in the Swedish Code of Statutes.
-Legislation is divided into acts, ordinances and regulations.
+Sweden’s legal system draws from four primary sources of law: legislation, preparatory legislative material, case law, and academic literature.
+Legislation serves as the primary source and is officially published in the Swedish Code of Statutes.
+It is categorized into acts, ordinances, and regulations.

 Population